braindefender/KLP-Lame-Keycaps/README.md

 - **Saddle Tilted**.
 Tilted version of Saddle.
 Same 15° and height compensation.
 - **Saddle Homing**.
 Has three little bumps that is useful to determine home positions.

+## What caps do I need for my keyboard?

+It depends.
+For corne-like keyboards with 36-keys I use:

+- 20 Saddle Tilted (for top and bottom rows)
+- 16 Saddle (10 for home row + 6 for thumbs)

+or

+- 20 Normal Tilted (for top and bottom rows)
+- 10 Normal (for home row)
+- 6 Thumb

 ## How to print?

 It is best to position the model more vertically to avoid tactile layer-to-layer bumps.